graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 that estimates the number of concurrent threads that the hardware supports.
-Note that there is no guarantee that this is exact, but it can provide a useful guide to how much work a hardware platform might be expected to do (note that on Intel chips each hyperthreaded core is counted, as well as each physical core).
+Note that there is no guarantee that this is exact, but it can provide a useful guide to how much work a hardware platform might be expected to do (e.g., on Intel chips each hyperthreaded core is counted, as well as each physical core).